Why are there so many programming languages?

 Some languages allow for rapid prototyping: the programmer can "start writing," and build component upon component until the program is fully formed.

 For example, the website Reddit was originally written in Lisp.
 After Reddit launched, the entire site was rewritten in Python for many reasons, both technical, and logistical.
 Although refactoring all the code was a major undertaking, the site's owners expressed no regrets.
-In a 2005 blog post, they remarked that Lisp allowed them to create something without knowing exactly what it would become.

 Usually, when you start a new programming project, you don't want to re-invent the wheel.
 That is, you don't want to write functions for common tasks like calculating a square root, or finding the first occurrence of a character in a string.
 For this reason, nearly every programming language provides a set of standard libraries of common functions.
 Programmers may prefer a language because of the libraries it provides.